DHTMLX/gantt-docs/data/api/gantt_gettaskbytime.md

 * to	Date	 the end date of the period

 @returns:
-- array		array	an array of tasks' objects
+- array		Array &lt;Task&gt;	an array of tasks' objects